JRMurr/JRMurr.github.io/content/blog/making-a-chess-engine-in-zig.md

 After talking to some of them, zig seemed more interesting for me to try out.

 Around the same time my youtube algorithm got me hooked on chess content.
-Im not a good chess player by any means but it started giving me the urge to make my own chess engine.
+Im not a good chess player by any means, but it started giving me the urge to make my own chess engine.
 If I make a good chess engine that should obviously make me a better chess player...

 So I decided to merge the two desires together and make my own engine in zig.